JensKapitza/debian-tx8m/docs/debian-stretch-headless/index.rst

 Booting
 -------

-1. Connect the 12V DC power and a network cable.
-(At the moment network is neccessary to start Debian, we're working on it.)
+1. Connect the 12V DC power.

 2. Connect with the USB to UART cable to use the system's terminal.
 See `this <../faq/general/terminal.html>`_.

-2. The login works with ``root:root``.
+3. The login works with ``root:root``.

+4. If you wish to install a desktop environment you can have a look at `the manual installation guide <../manual-installation/index.html#installing-desktop-environment>`_.